 When to Seek Help for your Gymnast

-If your athlete has not started their period by 16, they could be experiencing delayed puberty and may need to see a physician (sports medicine, endocrinology, pediatrician) to rule out issues aside from RED-S.
+If your athlete has not started her period by 16, she could be experiencing delayed puberty and may need to see a physician (sports medicine, endocrinology, pediatrician) to rule out issues aside from RED-S.

-RED-S stands for “relative energy deficit in sport” which essentially means they are under fueling/overtraining and the body does not have enough fuel to perform normal reproductive functions which is a bad sign.
-Whenever athletes would get referred to the pediatric endocrinology clinic I worked with, I would see the patients in tandem with the physician as a nutrition assessment is key in helping the physician diagnose the issue (which was often related to inadequate nutrition and not a true disease or hormone disorder).
+RED-S stands for “relative energy deficit in sport”.
+This essentially means an athlete is under fueling/overtraining.
+The body does not have enough fuel to perform normal reproductive functions.
+Whenever athletes were referred to the pediatric endocrinology clinic I worked with, I would see the patients in tandem with the physician.
+A nutrition assessment is key in helping the physician diagnose the issue (which was often related to inadequate nutrition and not a true disease or hormone disorder).
 Appropriate reproductive development is heavily linked to healthy bone mineralization.

 Preventing Gymnast Food and Body Concerns